JoviDeCroock/webpack-module-nomodule-plugin/README.md

 Ensures IE11 and some Edge versions won't double download the contents of your scripts.
 This adds some more size to your html file and defers the loading of scripts.

+This will look something like this:

+![efficient mode output][./assets/efficient_mode.jpg]

 ### Minimal

 Makes the most minimal output possible, this will be downloaded twice on older Edge and IE11.

+This will look something like this:

+![minimal mode output][./assets/minimal.png]

+The script in the middle between `type="module"` and `nomodule` is meant for safari 11 compat.

 ## Example